tomaslin/grails-test-recipes/README.md

 * @IgnoreRest - only run this test
 * @IgnoreIf({ os == 'windows' })
 * @Require({ payscale == 'jedi' })
+* @Stepwise - causes each feature method to be executed in declaration order and any after the first failure to be ignored (i.e. story mode)
+* @Shared - makes a field available to all tests / where clauses
+* @Timeout - causes a method to fail if it takes to long (and will interrupt it if it does take too long)
+* @AutoCleanup - allows a named cleaning up/closing method to be automatically called by Spock on a field
+* @FailsWith - makes a feature pass only if it raises a certain exception and it’s uncaught

+###Make your own extensions

+Follow Luke Daley's guide at http://ldaley.com/post/971946675/annotation-driven-extensions-with-spock

 ###Data Tables